 Being a digital nomad isn’t always easy.
 Sometimes the power goes out and you lose out on work.
 Unless you have full-time contracts, some months are financially better than others, and the instability isn’t for everyone.
 Without a traditional office environment, work can get a bit lonely.

-That being said, these days you can find co-working spaces in many cities around the world (Lisbon, Bangkok, New York, Canguu, Chiang Mai, Budapest, etc.) and the freedom that comes along with being a digital nomad makes it all worth it, at least in my humble opinion.
+That being said, these days you can find co-working spaces in many cities around the world (Lisbon, Bangkok, New York, Canggu, Chiang Mai, Budapest, etc.), and the freedom that comes along with being a digital nomad makes it all worth it.

 If you’re a digital nomad and you didn’t see your job in this post, leave a comment below and let us know what you’re doing.
 Of course, aspiring digital nomads should also comment with any questions you might have.